BYU School of Accountancy: Degrees and programs

 The School of Accountancy offers two degrees.
 The Bachelor of Science in Accountancy requires that students complete a core curriculum during their junior year that comprises 24 credit hours of accounting classes over the course of the fall and winter semesters.
 Students work in a team of five or six for the entire year and stay in the classroom for a three-hour block while professors rotate in and out.

-The Master of Accountancy (MAcc) graduate degree has two emphases, a tax emphasis or a professional (auditing) emphasis.
+The Master of Accountancy (MAcc) graduate degree has two emphases, a tax emphasis or a professional audit emphasis.
 Within either emphasis, students can apply to enter the Ph.D.
 Prep Track, which focuses on preparing students to apply for and enter a Ph.D. program upon graduating from BYU.

 Many undergraduate students at the SOA opt into a dual-degree BSAcc/MAcc, which takes five years to complete.

 Conferences and endeavors

 Since 2004, the SOA has hosted an annual Accounting Research Symposium.
 The purpose of the symposium is “to unite BYU alumni and friends in our efforts to foster relevant and consequential accounting research.”
 One of the explicit purposes of the symposium is to bring back students who have graduated from the Ph.D.
 Prep Track to network and receive feedback on research ideas.

 Under the direction of Norm Nemrow and with the assistance of BYU’s Center for Instructional Design, the SOA has also developed the "Value-Added Teaching Model", a CD-based program used to teach accounting that employs vector-based technology from Macromedia Flash.
 The reduction in lectures due to the CD supplement has proven effective in doubling student's interest in accounting as a major, and over 90 percent of students prefer the CD based approach over a traditional textbook/lecture approach.

 BYU accounting faculty members and students, in conjunction with a Utah State University faculty member, developed a new set of accounting research rankings.
 The rankings are based on the authors' research and separately rank accounting institutions and accounting Ph.D. programs.
 The rankings build on prior research by (1) breaking accounting rankings into separate topical area and methodological rankings, (2) giving institutions research credit only for publications of faculty currently employed at the institution, and (3) providing rankings for three time windows.